chubbymaggie/SEA/README.md

 official Z3 Python binding ([z3py](http://research.microsoft.com/en-us/um/redmond/projects/z3/))
 should be installed.
 Fortunately, just executing **boostrap.sh** will download and compile z3py.
 After it finishes compiling, SEA is ready to be used.
-You can test SEA analyzing the converted code of the [first example](http://community.corest.com/~gera/InsecureProgramming/stack1.html) of Gera's Insecure Programming:

-    ./SEA.py tests/reil/stack1_gcc.reil

-The **complete analysis** of this example can be found [here](https://github.com/neuromancer/SEA/wiki/Warming-up-on-stack---1).
-Another interesting example to test detection of memory use is:

-    ./SEA.py tests/reil/uaf_1.reil

-An **explained analysis** of it is [here](https://github.com/neuromancer/SEA/wiki/Use-after-free-1).

 **NOTE**: Right now, SEA uses REIL code as input, to analyze a path.
 Unfortunately, REIL can be **only** generated from an executable file using